 Arctic Survival Stories

 Arctic survival stories are my personal favorite, with more things that can kill you than any other type of terrain.
-This list not only includes stories from the Arctic circle, but also the continent of Antarctica.
+This list not only includes stories from the Arctic Circle but also the continent of Antarctica.

 Ada Blackjack – 2 Years on a frozen island

 Since all this happened in 1921, survival rations weren’t exactly great and food quickly started to run out.
-From the 5 people who stayed on the island, 1 died from illness and 3 others walked across the frozen sea to try and find a village on the coast, never to be heard from again.
+Of the 5 people who stayed on the island, 1 died from illness and 3 others walked across the frozen sea to try and find a village on the coast, never to be heard from again.
 Ada was left on the island for 2 years, surviving by herself after the ill crew member died.

 Ada Blackjack – The Full Survival Story